lifting-bits/remill/README.md

 Remill is supported on Linux platforms and has been tested on Ubuntu 14.04, 16.04, and 18.04.
 Remill also works on macOS, and has experimental support for Windows.

+Remill's Linux version can also be built via Docker for quicker testing.

 ## Dependencies

 Most of Remill's dependencies can be provided by the [cxx-common](https://github.com/trailofbits/cxx-common) repository.
 Trail of Bits hosts downloadable, pre-built versions of cxx-common, which makes it substantially easier to get up and running with Remill.
 Nonetheless, the following table represents most of Remill's dependencies.